scopatz/anthony.scopatz.com/content/missives/oddness-with-jokes.rst

 :category: missives
 :slug: oddness-with-jokes

-| Q: Why is having a wife and a mistress better than getting a divorce
+| Q: Why is having a wife and a mistress better than getting a divorceand then remarrying?
-and then remarrying?
 | A: Atreides never as satisfying.

 I hung out with Jake and Josh last night at Josh's house.
 This was after my crushing defeat at the hands of Google Maps.